What Is a Virtual Patch and Why You Need It

 - patch – in general, a patch is a small software update that manufacturers deploy to correct or improve a software application.
 A patch can address security flaws or other bugs, as well as improve the software’s functionality, usability, and performance.

 - patch deployment – this term refers to the process of deploying updates or patches.
 This process is also known as patch management.

-Try the Heimdal Patch & Asset Management SoftwareFind out more 30-day Free Trial.
+Automate the Patch Management Process with Heimdal®Find out more 30-day Free Trial.
 Offer valid only for companies.

 Virtual Patches and Vulnerability Management

 In cybersecurity, a vulnerability refers to a gap that allows cyber attackers to damage a system.
 Vulnerabilities must be fixed as soon as they are detected, before they are exploited by a cybercriminal.